eraserNut/ViSha/README.md

 <sup>5</sup>The Hong Kong Polytechnic University</small>

 #### News: In 2021.4.7, We first release the code of TVSD and ViSha dataset.
+#### News: In 2022.5.7, Lihao Liu publish a pytorch-lightning implementation for TVSD.

 ***